The Butterfly Effect: Is the Monarch Butterfly Next on the Extinction List?

 Scientists are attempting to get the message out: “Without bees, the entire food chain we depend upon for our lives and existence will collapse!”
 Not many folks up there in the Towers of Power listening to that one, eh?
 They’re too busy planning on getting at all the treasures under the Arctic Ocean when the ice melts.

-And now we’re hearing about butterflies.
 Like the beautiful Madeiran Large White butterfly of the Laurisilva forests on Portugal, which was declared Extinct in 2007.
 And the last Dutch Alcon Blue butterfly was spotted in 1979.

 But what about the Monarch butterfly?

-The World Wildlife Fund (WWF), with the Government of Mexico, have jointly announced that the “population of wintering monarchs in Mexico declined to their lowest level since scientists started keeping records.”
+The World Wildlife Fund (WWF), with the Government of Mexico, have jointly given a chilling announcement.
+“The population of the wintering monarch butterfly in Mexico declined to their lowest level since scientists started keeping records.”

-The announcement blames “a rapid decline in milkweed plants, due to herbicides used in U.S. agriculture.
+The announcement blames “a rapid decline in milkweed plants.
+Due to herbicides used in U.S. agriculture.
 Plus, the insects experienced higher-than-normal temperatures and storms during their migration.
-Also, they face habitat loss throughout their range, including in Mexico, where the trees they live in are illegally logged.”
+Also, they face habitat loss throughout their range.
+Including in Mexico, where the trees they live in are illegally logged.”

 And our glorious Monarchs aren’t the only butterflies in danger of flying off into history.
 Here, from Nicki Hollamby, is a guest blog: